Adenovirus, Molecular Detection, PCR, Plasma

 Human adenoviruses cause a variety of diseases including pneumonia, cystitis, conjunctivitis, diarrhea, hepatitis, myocarditis, and encephalitis.
 In humans, adenoviruses have been recovered from almost every organ system.
 Infections can occur at any time of the year and in all age groups.
 Currently, there are 51 adenovirus serotypes that have been grouped into 6 separate subgenera.

-As an aid in diagnosing adenovirus infections.
+An aid in diagnosing adenovirus infections

 A negative result does not rule out the presence of adenoviruses because organisms may be present at levels below the detection limits of this assay.